 We’re not here to talk about the business side of the product, though, but rather to discuss the technology stack for table booking app development.
 Let’s focus on the most important functionality that the OpenTable app provides for diners and restaurants.

 OpenTable for diners

-History of bookings
+Detailed history of bookings

 Online payment system

-Last year OpenTable launched a "Pay with OpenTable" feature, which allows iPhone and Android users to pay their checks using the OpenTable app.
-Diners can either add their credit cards to the OpenTable app and pay whenever they need to or they can use Apple Pay.
+The world’s biggest booking app offers a Pay with OpenTable feature, which allows iOS and Android users to pay using the OpenTable app.
+Diners can either add a credit card to the OpenTable app or can use Apple Pay or Google Pay.